SamodumkinSergei/ostis-geography/README.md

 ![](https://i.imgur.com/6SehI5s.png)

 You can open localhost:8090 in your browser as well to see the new web interface version.

+## OpenStreetMap
+To check if everything is working run system, find minsk, switch to expert mode and change from scs view mode to OpenStreetMap.

+## Pull requests
+1. Add understandable title to the Pull Request which covers all changes in this Pull Request.

+Good Example:
+821701 Brunner KB schools

+2. Also you can write this information inside Pull request, like here https://github.com/Vikort/ostis-geography/pull/3 or here https://github.com/Vikort/ostis-geography/pull/4
+3. Dont forget about newline at the end of the file
+4. Not necessary, but we will appreciate if you clean your commit history

 ## Project Structure